anassauro/sky_mission/lua_scripts/README.md

 ## mission.lua

-The mission.lua code allows the start of the mission that was uploaded to the controller when the drone is deployed.
+The mission.lua code allows the start of the mission that was uploaded to the controller when the drone is armed.
 It automatically takesoff the drone and when the takeoff position is reached, it starts the mission.
 This allowed us to depend solely on the RC connection to start the mission.